Location: South coast - west end of Owhiro Bay

 Brief description: Te Kopahou Reserve entrance is at the west end of Owhiro Bay.
 It provides a stopping point for people visiting the south coast or continuing further around the coastline.

 Previously a quarry, it is at the beginning of an easy walk or off-road cycle ride to Red Rocks and the seal haul-out area at Sinclair Head.
-This area is also open for 4WD vehicles on every day other than Sundays, when the gate is closed and it is only open for walkers and mountain bikers.
 The western end of Taputeranga Marine Reserve is below the quarry face.

 Get a 360 degree look at Te Kopahou Reserve:

 Parking: Large area of parking in the native landscape